 Yellow Rose Week

 Yellow Rose Week is the primary fund raiser for the Suzanne Jacobson Memorial Fund (SJMF).
 It is held the first full week of June each year.
-Yellow roses and bouquets are sold by dedicated volunteers, at local businesses and in other communities in the region.
+Typically yellow roses and bouquets are sold by dedicated volunteers, at local businesses and in other communities in the region.
 Monetary donations are encouraged and appreciated at any time.
+2020 Donation Options

 The SJMF is a grant opportunity for people with a life threatening illness who need financial assistance.
 Grants are given to applicants based on eligibility and necessity and are used to help pay for medications, transportation, groceries and rent.
 Approximately $19,000 in grants are distributed each year.